-The logic for deciding whether i = 0 or i = amp is straightforward, but the at\time() calls need explanation.
 To work properly with variable time step methods, e.g. CVODE, models that change parameters discontinuously during a simulation must notify NEURON when such events take place.
-With fixed time step methods, users implicitly assume that events take place on time step boundaries (integer multiples of dt), and they would never consider defining a pulse duration narrower than dt.
+With fixed time step methods, users implicitly assume that events occur on time step boundaries (integer multiples of dt), and they would never consider defining a pulse duration narrower than dt.
 Neither eventuality can be left to chance with variable time step methods.

-During a variable time step simulation, the first at\time() call guarantees that a time step boundary will be at del $-\varepsilon$ , where $\varepsilon$ is on the order of $10^{-9}$ ms. Integration will restart from its new initial condition at del $+\varepsilon$ .
+When this mechanism is used in a variable time step simulation, the first at\time() call guarantees there will be a time step boundary just before del, and that integration will restart from a new initial condition just after del (see Models with discontinuities near the end of this chapter for more details).

-Here we must point out that at\time() has become a "deprecated" function, i.e. it still works but it should not be used in future model development.
-It is important to understand what at\time() does because it has been used in legacy code, and we discuss it in further detail later in this chapter under the heading Models with discontinuities.
-However, NEURON's event delivery system (see Chapter 10) provides a far better way to implement discontinuities.

-'''

-: Current clamp
+''' : Current clamp

 NEURON {

-POINT PROCESS IClamp1
+POINT_PROCESS IClamp1

 RANGE del, dur, amp, i

-ELECTRODE CURRENT i
+ELECTRODE_CURRENT i

 }

 UNITS { (nA) = (nanoamp) }

 PARAMETER {

 del (ms)

-< 0, 1e9 >
+dur (ms) < 0, le9 >

-dur (ms)

 amp (nA)

 }

-ASSIGNED { i (nA) }
+ASSIGNED { i (nA) } '''

-INITIAL { i = 0 }
+''' INITIAL { i = 0 }

 BREAKPOINT {

-at time(del)

-at time (del+dur)
+at_time(del)

+at_time(del+dur)

-if^{(t < del + dur \&\& t > del)}
+if (t < del + dur && t > del) {

 i = amp

 } else {

 i = 0

+}

 }

 '''